 A blog about the Elcaset, a failed type of cassette media that was released by Sony in the early 1970s and disappeared after a few years.

-The DCC Museum website, full of information about the failed type of cassette media that was released by Philips in the early 1990s but never became a success.
+The DCC Museum website, full of information about the failed type of cassette media that was released by Philips in the early 1990s.

 Dutch website focused on the equipment released by Philips also offer repairs.